 \section{Introduction}

-\IEEEPARstart{V}EHICLE-to-anything (V2X) communications based on cellular infrastructure have been defined by the Third Generation Partnership Project (3GPP) group \cite{3GPPRelease14} to cover broader spectrum of communication scenarios, such as vehicle-to-vehicle (V2V), vehicle-to-pedestrian (V2P) and vehicle-to-infrastructure/networks (V2I/N).
-It is regarded as a promising technology to support various novel applications such as road safety, infotainment services, traffic management, traffic optimization and on-line services to car manufacturers.
-Specifically, this innovation promises to eliminate 80\% of the current road accidents and help in fostering auto-mobile and telecommunication industries for a smarter and safer ground transportation system \cite{harding2014vehicle}.
+\IEEEPARstart{T}HE automobile industry is evolving toward connected and autonomous vehicles that offer many benefits, such as improved road safety, less traffic congestion, reduce environmental impacts, lower capital expenditure and additional traveler information services \cite{V2XTo5G}.
+A key enabler of this evolution is vehicle-to-everything (V2X) communication, which allows a vehicle to communicate with other vehicles (V2V), nearby infrastructure (V2I), cellular-based networks (V2N) and even pedestrians (V2P) \cite{V2XTo5G}.
+The V2X communications based on cellular infrastructure, referred as Cellular V2X (C-V2X) have been defined by the Third Generation Partnership Project (3GPP) group \cite{3GPPRelease14}.
+This innovation promises to eliminate 80\% of the current road accidents and help in fostering auto-mobile and telecommunication industries for a smarter and safer ground transportation system \cite{harding2014vehicle}.

-Existing V2V communication can be supported via the DSRC standard, however, it has certain limitations such as short range, unable to support high density of networks and has unreliable broadcast services \cite{abboud2016interworking}.
-The underlying carrier sensing multiple access (CSMA); medium access control (MAC) protocol also exhibits signal congestion and connectivity disruptions due to rapid changing network topology and ad-hoc vehicular networks \cite{ren2015power}.
-More importantly, single DSRC technology can not support variety of incoming vehicular oriented applications, and only vehicle-to-vehicle (V2V) and vehicle-to-infrastructure(V2I) communication is achievable using DSRC without the provisioning of V2P, infotainment and traffic management services.
+Existing V2V communication can be supported via the DSRC standard, however, it has certain limitations such as short range (about 300 meters), unable to support high density of networks and has unreliable broadcast services \cite{abboud2016interworking}.
+The system relies on road side units (RSUs), which are not currently deployed at all locations especially in rural areas due to longer distances.
+The underlying carrier sensing multiple access (CSMA) medium access control (MAC) protocol also exhibits signal congestion and connectivity disruptions due to rapid changing network topology and ad-hoc vehicular networks \cite{ren2015power}.
+More importantly, single DSRC technology cannot support a variety of incoming vehicular oriented applications.